tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - If you are terrified of the humiliation that failure can bring, then use that as your motivation to succeed.
 - Fear is designed to keep us safe.
 - Don't let it rule you.
-- Ask yourself if your fear should really be a top priority.
+- Ask yourself if your fear should be a top priority.

 ## fear-setting
 - to embrace fear setting, you need to define the worst-case scenario for any event or outcome.
 Understand precisely what would happen and identify all the ways that you might be affected.
-- By defining your fears, you'll find that you're actually working towards conquering these fears.
+- By defining your fears, you'll find that you're working towards conquering these fears.
 - Rate the negative outcome on a scale of 1-10 and consider whether they are permanent or temporary.
 - Next, consider what actions you would take to correct the adverse outcomes.
 Finally, how easy would it be to get back on track?
 - Cost-benefit analysis.